Updated and simplified land use regulations and policies will result in more streamlined review processes.

 The landing page for the Zoning and Development By-law containing general information on the by-law and its functions.

 Zoning and land use document library

 Your single reliable source of land use regulations and policies currently in effect.

 Zoning and land use amendments

 Your single reliable source outlining recent changes to the City's land use by-laws, policies, guidelines, and bulletins.

 Here is our process and anticipated milestones

-Through out the process, we will consult with development and building industry professionals, other businesses, the general public and City staff.
+Through out the process, we are consulting with development and building industry professionals, other businesses, the general public and City staff.

 Spring 2018 -

 - Review regulatory framework and best practices